mbaudin47/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

        \Expect{\psi_{i}(\vect{Z})} = \Expect{\Psi_{i}(\vect{Z})\Psi_{0}(\vect{Z})}= 0\quad \forall i\neq 0

-The use of a basis orthonormal with respect to the measure :math:`\mu_{\vect{Z}}` facilitates the computation of the :math:`a_k` coefficients, transforming the least-squares problem into a scalar product calculation.
-In this case, the least-squares problem is equivalent to the computation of scalar products.
+The use of a basis orthonormal with respect to the measure :math:`\mu_{\vect{Z}}` transforms the least-squares problem into a scalar product
-The algorithmic cost of solving the problem is much lower.
+calculation: the :math:`a_k` coefficients can be computed by evaluating integrals.

 The meta model :math:`\widetilde{h}` can be used to build an efficient